 Undescended Testicle: Risk for Testicular Cancer

-- The risk for testicular cancer is more than 20 times greater in males who have an undescended testicle than in other males.1
+- The risk for testicular cancer is about 4 to 10 times greater in males who have an undescended testicle than in other males.1

 - The higher up in the path of descent a testicle stops, the more likely it is to develop a tumor.
 An undescended testicle in the abdomen is 4 to 6 times more likely to develop cancer than an undescended testicle in locations farther down toward the scrotum.